-2025 In-Person Workshops
+2026 In-Person Workshops

 Register Here >>

-Join us in beautiful Wilmington for an energizing, hands-on workshop at the University of North Carolina Wilmington!
-This in-person event features two interactive tracks: one focused on instruction and teaching strategies and the other on NC LIVE resource training.
 Registrants will choose one track when completing the registration form.
 As always, registration is free and includes breakfast and lunch.

 Choose Your Workshop Track

 This workshop features two distinct tracks running simultaneously throughout the day.
 To ensure a focused and hands-on experience, participants will choose one track to attend when completing the registration form.
-Please note that you can only attend one track, so take a moment to consider which focus best aligns with your role, interests, and library goals.
+Please note that you can only attend one track, so take a moment to consider which focus best aligns with your role, interests, and institutional goals.

 Schedule